brimdata/zed-sample-data/README.md

 open source network security monitoring tool.
 This data is used in Zed test automation to ensure the consistency of supported input/output data formats.

+Follow the directory links above for more information on the origin and use of each sample data set.

 # Downloading

 Because prior changes to the Zed output formats have added some bulk to the